Choosing the Right Compression Garments: Plastic Surgeons' Top Picks

 Compression garments are among the most important components of the recovery process for a wide variety of procedures, according to most cosmetic surgeons.

-“It’s hard to overstate the importance of compression dressings,” says Taylor Pollei, MD, a facial plastic surgeon with offices in Mission Viejo and Beverly Hills, California.
-“Something so simple can really make a dramatic difference in the surgical outcome.”
+“It’s hard to overstate the importance of compression dressings,” says Dr. Taylor Pollei, a facial plastic surgeon with offices in Beverly Hills and Mission Viejo, CA. “Something so simple can really make a dramatic difference in the surgical outcome.”

-However, we found that instructions on their use can vary from one practice to another — how long and in which way compression garments need to be worn is within the surgeon’s discretion.
+That said, we found that instructions on their use can vary from one practice to another.
+How long and in which way compression garments need to be worn are within a surgeon’s discretion.

 “It all depends on the surgical procedure, the patient’s recovery, and the surgeon’s preference,” Boston-based plastic surgeon Dr. Samuel Lin explains.
 “There’s no definitive consensus, with some plastic surgeons recommending patients wear compression garments for one, three, four, or six weeks.
 Sometimes, compression may be required for even longer periods of time.”

-Some surgeons may also recommend that a more casual garment be worn after the initial swelling and bruising has subsided, although it isn’t absolutely necessary.
+Some surgeons may also recommend that a more casual garment be worn after the initial swelling and bruising has subsided, although this isn’t always necessary.

-Englewood, Colorado plastic surgeon Greg Buford, MD feels that compression garments are most beneficial for body contouring procedures.
+Englewood, CO plastic surgeon Dr. Greg Buford feels that compression garments are most beneficial for body contouring procedures.

 “During the early phases of healing, compression helps to reduce the overall swelling and maintain an even contour,” Buford says.
 “In my practice, we use these garments for anyone undergoing liposuction, a tummy tuck, or both.”